Did you know that EVs interfere with AM Radio waves?

 Do you remember being bored as a kid?
 I do.
-But it never lasted.
-I could go outside when we lived in town and go ask a neighbor to play.
+But it didn’t last.
+I could go outside when we lived in town and ask a neighbor to play.
 Or, I’d jump on my bike and ride around the block.
-We could run over to the house down the street that had an extra lot with a brown quarter horse named Snoopy.
+I run to the lot where a brown quarter horse lived.
 I’d climb on the fence to pet the white strip that ran down his nose.
 Most of the time I’d read, or play library and create library cards for all my books and arrange them by author on my bookshelves.
 Boredom just wasn’t a thing.
-Our mom was strict about TV and it wasn’t an option.
+Our mom was strict about TV.
 She allowed two half-hour shows daily that she circled in the TV Guide — and they were usually on PBS.

-These days, many kids never experience boredom because they lose themselves in a device like an iPhone or iPad.
+These days, many kids never experience boredom because they lose themselves in their screens.
 They don’t know what it’s like to have to use their imaginations and find something creative to do.
 I don’t think it’s helping them to be entertained externally all the time.
 I wrote about promoting a creative spirit in kids last week, here and here.